 There was a greater understanding of access to justice and recognition of the number of people lacking access to justice having increased in the last ten years.
 It came through very strongly in this event including the remarks of the secretary-general who in his oral review of the event quoted the number of 5.1 billion people lacking access to justice and tackling this injustice as key way to address the SDG agenda

 There was also live streaming to two events:

 a) Mary Robinson and Hina Jelani of the Elders talking with the winners of the 2019 Grassroots Justice Prize @BLAST in Bangladesh @VidaLife / Urbana from United States) and @Nirman from India

-b) Event more focussed on hearing voices of GJDs in the university (stacey to share links) that took place in the University in partnership with the Bernstein Institute
+b) An event more focussed on hearing voices of grassroots justice defenders in the university (stacey to share links) that took place in the University in partnership with the Bernstein Institute

 a) A summary document that listed what countries reported through their VNRs with commitments from Indonesia, Litchstenstein, United Kingdom, Tunisia, Timor Leste, Sierra Leone, Rwanda, Ghana, the Central African Republic in their VNRs, etc